 DIETARY FACTORS AND INTESTINAL WOUND HEALING

-].
+Several studies have shown that enteral nutrition with an elemental diet is efficacious in the treatment of CD, especially for maintaining clinical remission or reducing clinical and endoscopic recurrence after resection[65-67].
 Although some of this effectiveness may be due to the low antigenic load, low fat content, and modulation of the commensal bacterial flow, the precise mechanisms remain unclear.
 In this context, the effectiveness of the constituent amino acids of the elemental diet for intestinal epithelial and mucosal wound healing has been reported.

 Glutamine, the most abundant free amino acid in the bloodstream, is a non-essential amino acid that is essential for gut homeostasis and is an essential respiratory substrate for cells in the small intestinal mucosa[68,69].
 Enteral glutamine is thought to stimulate intestinal mucosal protein synthesis and protect against apoptosis.
 Larson et al have shown that glutamine supplementation stimulates IEC growth and prevents apoptosis, and that activation of ERK is an important contributor to glutamine-mediated intestinal cell survival.
 Sukhotnik et al have evaluated the preventive effects of oral glutamine supplementation in an intestinal ischemia-reperfusion injury in a rat.
 It was found that pretreatment with oral glutamine prevents mucosal injury and improves intestinal recovery following ischemia-reperfusion injury through the stimulation of cell proliferation rather than the inhibition of cell apoptosis.

-] also have reported that histidine significantly inhibits both hydrogen peroxide- and TNF-?-induced IL-8 secretion and mRNA expression in intestinal epithelial-like cell lines.
-This study has also shown that histidine abolishes the NF-?B-dependent activation of the IL-8 promoter induced by TNF-?, suggesting that histidine has the potential to attenuate intestinal inflammation.
+On the other hand, Andou et al have assessed the role of histidine, an essential amino acid, in controlling colitis by using an IL-10-deficient cell transfer model.
+In this study, it was shown that dietary histidine reduced histological damage of the colon and TNF-α mRNA expression by inhibiting NF-κB activation, following the downregulation of pro-inflammatory cytokine production by macrophages.
+Son et al also have reported that histidine significantly inhibits both hydrogen peroxide- and TNF-α-induced IL-8 secretion and mRNA expression in intestinal epithelial-like cell lines.
+This study has also shown that histidine abolishes the NF-κB-dependent activation of the IL-8 promoter induced by TNF-α, suggesting that histidine has the potential to attenuate intestinal inflammation.
 These reports investigating the function of glutamine and histidine have suggested the efficacy of an elemental diet for improvement of intestinal mucosal wound healing in patients with CD.

 GASTROPROTECTIVE AGENTS IN INTESTINAL EPITHELIAL WOUND HEALING